 Sherry emailed me later, with more thoughts on finding balance.
 “I set limits on how much I will read about education funding in the news, it stresses me out terribly.
 Seriously, have you looked at the news stories about budget cuts?
 To say nothing of the increased demand to serve students.
 But I remind myself, I am doing my part, I can’t do it all.”
 She no longer tries to meet every student’s needs at every moment of the day, but wants them each to have their own moment.

 And, when she records serious progress, Sherry has decided to have a personal moment of celebration.
 “I go home and dance around the house to my favorite music.
 A one-person party—happy for the student, and glad I was there to help.”
 Sherry looks forward to sharing the progress with the student’s parents.

 “When I started teaching special ed, I thought I knew how to do it.
 Looking back, I was lost in the woods and had to study a lot myself to get comfortable with everything that walked in my classroom door.
 Now I know that every kid in my class can benefit from all the extra techniques I have learned while working with special ed students.”

 The P.S. to Sherry’s email reads: “And I would not trade any of the challenges or stress for a different job.
 The kids are so worth it!”

 Are you a special education teacher or working to differentiate in your classroom?
 How do you find balance without dropping any of the balls you are juggling?
 And, when you see a student making headway, how do you celebrate this progress?
 What helps you keep your own perspective grounded?

 We welcome your comments and suggestions.
 Share your comments, stories, and ideas below, or contact us.
 All comments will be approved before posting, and are subject to our comment and privacy policies.

-Teaching Kids with Learning Difficulties in the Regular Classroom by Susan Winebrenner, M.S. with Lisa Kiss, M.Ed.
+Teaching Kids with Learning Difficulties in Today’s Classroom by Susan Winebrenner, M.S. with Lisa Kiss, M.Ed.